Emre-Akgul/Emre-Akgul/README.md

 - **KMeans Clustering Algorithm Project**: Developed in Scala, this project showcases a KMeans clustering algorithm with a focus on performance optimization and algorithm efficiency through parallel execution.

 - **BilConnect Second-Hand Sale Website**: Contributed to backend development using C# and ASP.NET, focusing on robust system design, data management with Azure SQL, and user authentication mechanisms.

+- **15 Numbers Puzzle**: A Java-based project implementing a 15-number sliding puzzle that includes an automated solver to assist in arranging the tiles in sequential order.

 - **Pathfinding and Sorting Algorithms Visualized**: A Python application using Pygame to visually demonstrate pathfinding and sorting algorithms, enhancing the learning experience.